Antisthenes

 - Henry David ThoreauPILGRIM

-Walden — simplify, simplify; conscience over civil law.
+Walden urges us to simplify, simplify, and to put conscience over civil law.

 Short exercises in the same tradition as Antisthenes's thought.
 Each takes 5–25 minutes.